- 1 Purpose

 Approve requests for working from another location.

-Approve requests for flexible work arrangements.
+Approve requests for flexible working arrangements.

 This procedure must be read in conjunction with its subordinate schedules as provided in the table below.